112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 You can't tell what "the Germans" are really like, because you are seeing Germans who are being forced to obey themselves — under military government.

-'Forsake not an old friend, for the new is not comparable unto him".
+"Forsake not an old friend, for the new is not comparable unto him".
 — Ecclesiasticus, IX, 10 —

 <div id="70"><em>70.
 "The French are not as clean as the Germans."</em></div>